 30.1 – The financial year shall end on 31 December every year.

-30.2 – At the end of each financial year, the board of directors will draft the financial statements in accordance with the law.
+30.2 – At the end of each financial year, the administrative body will draft the financial statements in accordance with the law.

 Article 31 – Dividends

 31.1 – The right to the payment of dividends that have not been collected within five years from the date they become payable shall lapse in favour of the company and be directly allocated to the reserves.